Pen and Sword Books: History

-Pen and Sword subsequently expanded its subject matter, branching out to cover naval and maritime history, aviation, local history, family history, collectables and antiques, nostalgia and true crime.
-It further expanded to include transport and railways, science, archeology, exploration, and political memoirs.

-In 2008, Pen and Sword made two acquisitions: Frontline Books, which focuses on United States-based military history; and Seaforth Publishing, which is a leading maritime history imprint.
+Pen and Sword expanded its subject matter, branching out to cover naval and maritime history, aviation, local history, family history, collectables and antiques, nostalgia and true crime.
+It further expanded to include transport and railways, science, archaeology, exploration, and political memoirs.
+In 2008, Pen and Sword made two acquisitions: Frontline Books, which focuses on United States–based military history; and Seaforth Publishing, which is a leading maritime history imprint.